VCyan/Proyecto-AdminP/README.md

 # Proyecto-AdminP
 Proyecto de la clase de Aministracion de Proyectos.

-There are still some issues to improve in Payback Period as for example:
+Still some fixes to do over Payback Period like:

-- Design with Bootstrap
+- Delete the error display, from Limpiar Datos.
-- Color remarkable over Cummulative CashFlow
+- Define the instructions and usage.
-- Exact year where the inversion was return.
+- Add exact year when the inversion is returned.

-- Use of Chart.js
+Signed-off-by: VCyan10 <martinvictor45@hotmail.com>